syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### timeZoneCollection 'object'
 {:#members:timeZoneCollection}

-Sets the collection of timezone items to be bound to the Scheduler.
-Only the items bound to this property will gets listed out in the timezone field of the appointment window.
+Sets the collection of timezone items to be bound to the Schedule.
+Only the items bound to this property gets listed out in the timezone field of the appointment window.

 ### timeZoneCollection.dataSource 'object'
 {:#members:timeZoneCollection-dataSource}

-Sets the collection of timezone items toThe dataSource option can accept either JSON object collection or DataManager ([ej.DataManager](http://helpjs.syncfusion.com/js/datamanager/overview)) instance which contains Scheduler timezones.
+Sets the collection of timezone items to the dataSource option that accepts either JSON object collection or DataManager ([ej.DataManager](http://helpjs.syncfusion.com/js/datamanager/overview)) instance that contains Schedule timezones.

 #### Example